 So you have a property that you want to hold.
-You have the mortgage and insurance paid for, but you must also be sure that you can afford to take care of it yourself.
-If not, you need to find an investor or partner who will help with the maintenance and other expenses so your investment does not cost any more than expected.
+You have the mortgage and insurance paid for, but you must also be sure you can afford to take care of it yourself.
+If not, you need to find an investor or partner to help with the maintenance and other expenses so your investment does not cost more than expected.

-Holding onto a property is like owning a dog: it’s fun as long as everyone else cleans up after themselves (and sometimes even if they aren’t).
-If there are any issues with utility bills or taxes, make sure they get fixed right away so that they don’t end up being costly later on down the road!
+Holding onto a property is like owning a dog: it’s fun as long as everyone else cleans up after themselves (sometimes even if they aren’t).
+If there are any utility bills or taxes issues, make sure they get fixed right away so that they don’t become costly later on down the road!